ashwinikd/algorithms/README.md

-# Algorithm and Data-Structures
+# Algorithms and Data-Structures

-This repo contains implementations of some basic algorithm and DS.
+This repo contains implementations of some basic algorithms and DS.
 This is a work in progress.
-As of now following algorithm have been implemented:
+As of now following algorithms have been implemented:

 * Sort
   * Insertion Sort